 Termites are nasty little buggers (literally).

-In addition to a major creepy crawly factor, if not detected before they swarm, the small monsters can easily cause thousands of dollars of structural damage to your home.
-And they can do it obscenely quickly.
+In addition to the creepy crawly factor, the small monsters can quickly cause thousands of dollars of structural damage to your home.

 How much does a termite inspection cost?

 |Termite inspection bundled with home inspection

 |Termite letter or report

 The cost of a termite pest inspection in the United States can range $50-280, with $100 as the average price.
 Some general home inspectors are certified as termite inspectors as well and will bundle the service for an additional $75-100.

 When a termite inspection isn't conducted in the context of a home sale, termite treatment companies offer them for free.
 However, when a property is about to change hands, these companies charge a reasonable fee for the service.